hth313/OS4/doc/secondary.rst

 The start index is the function number of the first secondary function stored in this table.
 Each prefix XROM can serve up to 256 functions and we have a full range of 4096 secondary functions.
-Thus, we can just step this by 256 for each secondary FAT header, which allows for adding functions later to the function table without affecting any offsets of already existing secondary functions.
-We essentially leave gaps for future secondary function to be appended to the secondary function table.
+Thus, we may just step this by 256 for each secondary FAT header, which reserves space for adding more functions later without affecting any index in other tables.
+We essentially leave gaps for future secondary function to be appended to the overall secondary function table.

-A packed pointer to the actual function table follows.
-This function table that can be located in any bank and the address following is a routine to enable the bank it is located in.
+A packed pointer to the actual FAT follows.
+The actual FAT pointed to can be located in any bank.
+The next address holds a code snippet that enables the bank it is located in.
 If it is located in the primary bank, no change is needed so it can just return.
-If it actually wants to switch the bank it needs and appropriate ``ENROM`` instruction followed by a ``RTN`` instruction that must be in the bank we switched to!
-This can be accomplished using some clever code arrangement, but is easy if you use the ``switchBank`` macro which is defined as follows:
+To switch bank you need to use the appropriate ``ENROM`` instruction followed by a ``RTN`` instruction that must be in the bank it switches to!
+This can be accomplished using some clever code arrangement.
+The easiest way is to use the ``switchBank`` macro which is defined as follows:

 .. code-block:: ca65